 4-5 potatoes, cut into chunks.

-Petite Carrots, sliced in half lengthwise
+Petite Carrots, sliced in half

 Frozen Corn, ½ bag